markmoxon/elite-a-source-code-bbc-micro/sources/original_sources/README.md

 ## Verifying the results

-The version produced by the original source disc is not the same as the generally available Elite-A. The source discs produce a patched version of the game that contains different ship prices - the same version that can be built from the main repository with this command:
+The version produced by the original source discs is not the same as the generally available version of Elite-A: the source discs produce a version of the game with different ship prices to the released version.

+There are two ways to build this different version.
+One is the above process of converting and asssmbling the original source files, and the other is by building a specific release in the main repository, with this command:

 ```
-make encrypt verify release=patched
+make build verify release=source-disc
 ```

-That said, there are two small differences in the version produced by the source discs when compared to the patched version.
-These differences mean that the crc32 checksums for the `1.D` and `tcode` files produced by the converted source files will not match those produced by the modern build process in this repository.
-This is because:
+This builds the version from the original source discs, just like the above process to assemble the converted sources, but there are two small differences:

-* The repository version incorporates "background noise" that the original BBC Micro assembly process includes in the binary, so we can produce byte-accurate binaries that exactly match the released game.
+* The `release=source-disc` build incorporates "background noise" that the original BBC Micro assembly process includes in the binary, so we can produce byte-accurate binaries that exactly match the released game.
 Specifically, this noise occurs in the gap between the concatenated `tcode` and `S.T` binaries.
-In the BeebAsm process above (i.e. when assembling `1.d.asm`) that gap is filled with zeroes, while the original version included whatever random content was in memory at the time.
+When assembling the converted sources above, and specifically when assembling `1.d.asm`, that gap is filled with zeroes by BeebAsm, while the original version includes whatever content was already in memory at the time of the original assembly (typically a snippet of the original source code).

-* The repository version fixes a bug in `a.tcode` that has the wrong price for the Anaconda (the `a.qcode` file contains the correct price).
+* The `release=source-disc` build fixes a bug in the original `a.tcode` source file, which contains the wrong price for the Anaconda (the `a.qcode` source file, meanwhile, contains the correct price).

-As a result, here are the checksums for the above build process:
+These differences mean that the crc32 checksums for the `1.D` and `tcode` files produced by the converted source files will not match those produced by building the `make` version in the main repository.

+Here are the checksums we get when building the source discs from the converted sources:

 ```
 c80972e6        1.D